alona-reitenberg/Looper-Machine/README.md

 ## Description
 In this project I create a looper machine with audio file using ReactJS.
-The looper machine is using different audio files that are played together and each one of them can be muted.
+The looper machine is using different audio files that are played together and each one of them can be muted separately.

 I used a different components for each model I’ve create, so the application will be organize and easy to manage.